qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. index::`form annotation|\see{annotations}`

 Additionally you can also create your own annotation forms.
 The
-|mActionFormAnnotation| :guilabel:`Form Annotation` tool is useful to display attributes of
+|mActionFormAnnotation| :sup:`Form Annotation` tool is useful to display attributes of
 a vector layer in a customized qt designer form (see figure_custom_annotation_).
 It is similar to the designer forms for the
 :guilabel:`Identify features` tool, but displayed in an annotation item.